 Caitlin’s review of Maxine Kumin’s poetry collection “And Short The Season” has been published in Blackbird (Spring 2015).
 To read the review, you can click here

-Caitlin’s essay “Kerouac’s Junk Mail, Merrill’s Ouija Board: Living With Literary Ghosts” has been published in The Angle (Spring 2015).
-From the editor’s introduction:
+Caitlin’s essay “Kerouac’s Junk Mail, Merrill’s Ouija Board: Living With Literary Ghosts” was published in The Angle and reprinted in the Fantastic Floridas Series through Burrow Press.
+From the editor’s introduction at The Angle:

 “… Doyle has traveled all over the United States for Writer-In-Residence positions and teaching posts, including coveted fellowships at the James Merrill House in Stonington, CT, and the Jack Kerouac House in Orlando, FL.
 We recently asked her to reflect, for readers of The Angle, on her experience living and writing in both writers’ houses, and on her journey as an emerging writer.
-Her essay beautifully explores questions of literary influence and the discoveries that come when one lives with the ghosts – whether actual or imagined – of other writers.”
-You can click here to read the essay
+Her essay beautifully explores questions of literary influence and the discoveries that come when one lives with the ghosts, whether actual or imagined, of other writers …”

 Caitlin has been interviewed for the Drunken Odyssey Series about her work as a poet.
 Hosted by John King, the interview spans an array of topics, including popular culture, the role of sound in language, song lyrics, and more.
 The segment also features Caitlin reading several of her poems.
 Past guests on the series include Tony Hoagland, David Sedaris, Cheryl Strayed, and Chuck Klosterman.
-You can click here to listen to the interview
+To listen to Caitlin’s Drunken Odyssey Series interview with John King, you can click here

 Caitlin’s work has been chosen for inclusion in The Best of the Raintown Review (Barefoot Muse Press).
 Edited by Anna Evans, Quincy Lehr, and Jeff Holt, the anthology gathers a selection of pieces published in The Raintown Review, one of the longest running print journals with an emphasis on metrical and formal poetry.
 Contributors to the anthology include Erica Dawson, Rachel Hadas, Rob Griffith, Jehanne Dubrow and Rowan Ricardo Phillips.
-You can click here to order a copy of the book on Amazon
+To order a copy of the book on Amazon, you can click here

 Caitlin has been featured in the Author Next Door Spotlight through the National Writers Series.
 To read her Author Next Door interview, in which she discusses inspiration, the creative process, writers who have impacted her, and more, you can click here

 Caitlin visited writing students at Trinity Preparatory School in Winter Park, FL, to lead a class about the sonnet tradition.
-Poet, editor, and teacher Susan Lilley hosted Caitlin’s visit.
+Poet, editor, teacher, and Orlando Poet Laureate Susan Lilley hosted Caitlin’s visit.
 To read more about Susan Lilley, you can click here, and to read more about Trinity Preparatory School, you can click here

 Caitlin appeared as the featured reader for There Will Be Verse, the poetry-centered segment of There Will Be Words (named “Orlando’s Best Literary Reading Series” by readers of the Orlando Weekly).
-Each installment of the series, hosted by Jesse Bradley, presents a featured poet followed by a slam poetry competition.
-You can click here to read more details about the event and click here to visit the event page on Facebook.
+Each installment of the series presents a featured poet followed by a slam poetry competition.
+To learn more about There Will Be Words and its creator Jesse Bradley, you can click here

 Caitlin has been featured in The East Hampton Star newspaper in an article entitled “Poetic Sparks In The ‘Hooley’ Tradition.”
 The piece highlights her recent fellowships, details her journey as a writer, and describes some of the early experiences that made her fall in love with poetry.
-You can click here to read the article
+To read “Poetic Sparks In The ‘Hooley” Tradition,” you can click here

 “Where can you find a three-time US poet laureate, the poetry critic for The New Yorker, and three acclaimed novelists—along with two literary newcomers, each in possession of a highly original voice—all on the same stage?”